 ⇒ Another amazing part of Canada (and home to some beautiful Canada Landmarks) is New Brunswick.
 Check out my posts on the top New Brunswick Tours, the best things to do in New Brunswick, 16 Most Beautiful Cities in Canada, Whale Watching St Andrews and some charming boutique hotels in New Brunswick Canada.

 Wolfville Farmers Market and Fox Farm – How to Get There

 Halifax is an international airport and the main airport for Atlantic Canada – and the closest big airport to Wolfville.
 It contains pre-clearance for US customs which is super helpful.

-Next thing is to pick up a hire care – Wolfville is about a one hour drive from Halifax or a one hour drive from the airport.
+Next thing is to pick up a hire car – Wolfville is about a one hour drive from Halifax or a one hour drive from the airport.
 Take Highway 101 from the airport and get off at Exit 10 for Grand Pre/Wolfville/Route 1.

 This road becomes the main road within Wolfville.
 Park the car at your accommodation or in town.
-Head into town and then turn right down Elm Street (The Library Pub and Merchant Wine Bar is on the corner of the main street and Elm Street).
+Head into town and then turn right down Elm Street (The Library Pub and Merchant Wine Bar are on the corner of the main street and Elm Street).

 Walk down about 150m and the market is on your left in an old apple warehouse.
 The space covers 9000 square feet.